 Thus, the birds’ ability to fly is attractive for most of us.
 Therefore, I have chosen to have something of this easiness and attractiveness in the company’s name.
 Because I want to provide my clients and customers with the possibility to gain new insights, perspectives and abilities for themselves.

-And why now seven birds?
+And why now seven birds and not one or hundred?
 Well, the number seven refers to the seven steps of the Latifa.
 This is an ancient meditation practice allowing you to connect with seven subtle qualities which support transformation and sustainable change.

 The seven steps are: acceptance, yearning, hope, faith, surrender, love, and freewill.

 - University degree in psychology (specialised in work & organisational psychology as well as communication psychology)

 - Systemic counselor & coach (certified by DGSF, the German Association for Systemic Therapy, Counselling and Family Therapy)